marpaia/alpaca-trade-api-cpp/README.md

 Since `alpaca-trade-api-cpp` is built using the [Bazel](https://www.bazel.build/) build system, the easiest way to use this library is if your C++ is also built using Bazel.

+To make it as easy as possible to get started, we also publish the [Alpaca C++ Starter Template](https://github.com/marpaia/alpaca-cpp-starter-template) which is a GitHub repository template for setting up a new Bazel build environment with the Alpaca C++ API Client pre-configured.
+You can use this template by clicking [here](https://github.com/marpaia/alpaca-cpp-starter-template/generate).

+#### `WORKSPACE`

 To depend on the `master` branch of this repository, you could add the following to your `WORKSPACE` file:

 ```py